nate-s/quboWFC/README.md

 <img src="{{site.url}}/images/Q%20Global%20Probability%20Constraint%20(zoomed).png" style="display: block; margin: auto;" />

-(Say something about probability cosntraint here)
+(Say something about probability constraint here)

 Now the optimal solution to our QUBO function is one where tile k only occurs with frequency $${\sigma}_k$$!
 This is close to a complete solution for procgen WFC, but it’s missing a very specific degree of control necessary for game dev.
 In our dungeon example we need at least 1 entrance for our player to enter through and we may want to control where that entrance is placed by _seeding_ that tile.
 The thought process for my proposed solution is as follows.
 We have a set of qubits tile space [0, 0]: